IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 ###Definitions:

 **Peer** - A peer is a member of the blockchain and is running Hyperledger Fabric.
-From marble's context the peers are owned and operated by my marble company.
+From marble's context, the peers are owned and operated by my marble company.

 **COP** - The COP is responsible for gatekeeping our blockchain network.
 It will provide transaction certificates for clients such as our marbles node.js application.

-**Orderer** - An orderer or ordering service is a member of the blockchain network who's main reponsoiblity is to package transactions into blocks.
+**Orderer** - An orderer or ordering service is a member of the blockchain network whose main responsibility is to package transactions into blocks.

 **Users** - A user is an entity that is authorized to interact with the blockchain.
-In the Marbles context this is our admin.
+In the Marbles context, this is our admin.
 The user can query and write to the ledger.

 **Blocks** - Blocks contain transactions and a hash to verify integrity.